Menu Close

 No plan is perfect.

 I used to get hung up on the time I’d “wasted” preparing plans that ended up changing.
-Sometimes, I even took it personally if a plan didn’t work out. (“What do you mean you don’t like the math program I painstakingly researched, selected and prepared for you?!
+Sometimes, I even took it personally if a plan didn’t work out. (“What do you mean you don’t like the math program I painstakingly researched, selected, and prepared especially for you?!
 Hmph!”)

 But the sooner we, as homeschool parents, can get over those frustrations (and, dare I say, our pride), the better.